 \begin{definition} Let $A_h^{(k)} = \{(a_I,h_I) \mid |I|=k\}$ be the \emph{$h$-lifted} points at level $k$ and note that these are points in $\Rspace^3$.
 The associated \emph{coherent hypersimplicial subdivision}, denoted $T^{(k)}(A,h)$, is the natural projection (which removes the last coordinate) of the lower boundary of $\conv{A_h^{(k)}}$ to $\conv{A^{(k)}}$.
-In the particular case in which the lower boundary has only triangular faces, we call its projection a \emph{coherent hypertriangulation} of $A$. \end{definition}
+In the particular case in which the lower boundary has only triangular faces (and no points in the interiors of these faces), we call its projection a \emph{coherent hypertriangulation} of $A$. \end{definition}

 The corresponding \emph{fiber polytope}, denoted $\mathcal F(\Delta_n^{(k)} \to A^{(k)})$, is the set of points

 over all continuous functions $f \colon \conv{A^{(k)}} \to \Delta_n^{(k)}$ such that $\pi(f(x))=x$ for all $x\in \conv{A^{(k)}}$.
 Note that this is a subset of $\Delta_n^{(k)} \subseteq \Rspace^n$.
 The vertices of the fiber polytope correspond to coherent hypertriangulations, and the faces correspond to all coherent subdivisions; see \cite{OlSa21} and \cite{BiSt92} for more details.